kevinsguo/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
 * The Analysis of The Launch Date was performed by creating a pivot table with *Outcomes* in Columns, *Date Created Conversion* as Rows, and *Parent Category & Years* as the Filters.
-We need to filter out the data to show only theater as the category, and with the previous settings selected for the pivot table,
+The Table filtered out the data to show only Theater as the category, and the following graph can be generated from the data.

 ![Outcomes_vs_Goals](resources/Outcomes_vs_Goals.png)

+* As a conclusion, the months of May, June, and July are the best months as theater launch dates, with May being the month with the most successful Launch Dates.
+Thus, from this analysis, it is recommended that Louise should launch the play during the three summer months.

 ### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered